tannuchoudhary/Interview-prep/Virtusa/HR.md

 # Why job is important for you?
 This job opening at your esteemed organization has the potential to give my personality a boost as well as render me sufficient opportunities to leverage most of my acquired skill sets – professionally as well as personally

+I can do the work and deliver exceptional results to the company.
+I will fit in beautifully and be a great addition to the team.
+I possess a combination of skills and experience that make you stand out.

+# What does virtusa do?
+Virtusa Corporation is an American information technology services company founded in 1996, in colombo, in Sri Lanka and has its headquarters in Southborough, Massachusetts, United States.
+The company provides IT consulting, business consulting, systems implementation and application outsourcing services to large enterprises and software vendors.